MicrosoftDocs/quantum-docs/articles/README.md

   - Articles sub-directories.
 These sub-directories should also contain their own `toc.yml` file.

-    > [!NOTE] Although it's possible to refer the `*.md` files directly in the parent `TOC.yml` file, to keep things ordered we only refer them from the `toc.yml` of their current directory.
+    > :pencil: Although it's possible to refer the `*.md` files directly in the parent `TOC.yml` file, to keep things ordered we only refer them from the `toc.yml` of their current directory.

 - **Main table of contents (TOC) `TOC.yml` file**: in this file the sections of the website TOC are listed together with the reference to the main `toc.yml`